Mixermachine/memorable-ids/README.md

 ## References

-This library is heavily inspired by https://github.com/kkuegler/human-readable-ids-java I wanted to have more words and a more flexible design so I designed this library.
+This library is heavily inspired by https://github.com/kkuegler/human-readable-ids-java.
+I wanted to include more words and a more flexible design so I created this library.